leostera/reason-design-patterns/README.md

 > the `result` compatibility package or on the standard library of OCaml for
 > OCaml versions above 4.02.3.

-Unfortunately, something we end up in a mess of results of results of results only to capture the errors that we have:
+Unfortunately, sometimes we end up swallowing some of the errors because the error types from deeper inside our function can't be surfaced cleanly:

 ```reason
 module DB = {